-Regardless of this setback, Israel can now boast that is the seventh country to make impact on the moon.
+Regardless of this setback, Israel can now boast that it is the seventh country to land on the moon.
 For a country of only 8 million, being pounded internationally by boycotts, bludgeoned by so much pressure to cease to exist and constant war, this is a remarkable accomplishment.

 “As far as we can see, we were very close to the moon,” operation control director Alex Friedman said.
 “We are on the moon, but not in the way that we wanted to be.”

 Beresheet (which means Genesis in Hebrew) is the first privately-funded spacecraft to enter the moon.

 NASA, which partnered with SpaceIL on key aspects of the mission also offered inspirational words.

 “While NASA regrets the end of the TeamSpaceIL mission without a successful lunar landing, we congratulate SpaceIL, Israel Aerospace Industries and the State of Israel on the accomplishment of sending the first privately funded mission into lunar orbit,” tweeted NASA Administrator Jim Bridenstine.